 - Origins Available:

-Anglo-Saxon origin and came from the baptismal name Theobald,which was an ancient personal name.
+The name Debell is of Anglo-Saxon origin and came from the baptismal name Theobald,which was an ancient personal name.
 After the Norman Conquest, the Old English naming system gradually dissolved.
 Old English names became less common and were replaced by popular continental European names.
-The earliest surnames in England were found shortly after the Norman Conquest and are of Norman French rather than native English origins.

 Early Origins of the Debell family

-Domesday Book of 1086; several bearers of Debell as a personal name were recorded as landowners after the Norman Conquest, particularly in Huntingdonshire, Cambridgeshire, and Suffolk.
-The first recorded instance of Debell as a surname occurred in 1199, where Tomas Teobald was living in Gloucestershire.
+The surname Debell was first found in the Domesday Book of 1086; several bearers of Debell as a personal name were recorded as landowners after the Norman Conquest, particularly in Huntingdonshire, Cambridgeshire, and Suffolk.
+The first recorded instance as a surname occurred in 1199, where Tomas Teobald was living in Gloucestershire.

 Early History of the Debell family

-Another 312 words (22 lines of text) covering the years 1199, 1601, 1688, 1744, and 1760 are included under the topic Early Debell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Debell research.
+Another 85 words (6 lines of text) covering the years 1199, 1601, 1688, 1744 and 1760 are included under the topic Early Debell History in all our PDF Extended History products and printed products wherever possible.